 If you’ve decided to make your home office a bit more functional, a new computer monitor could be high on your list of must-have equipment.

 For those who usually work on a laptop, connecting it to a full-sized monitor could be more comfortable and easier on the eyes in the long run.
 Even if you already have a desktop computer with a separate monitor, a second display could improve your productivity, and make it easier to multitask.

 Monitors can be affordable, if you have modest requirements.
 We run you through the top six considerations when buying a new screen.

-Six questions to ask yourself when choosing a new computer monitor
+Here are six questions to ask yourself when choosing a new computer monitor:

 1. How much do I need to pay for a good computer monitor?

 Monitor prices vary depending on the size and specifications you go for.
 As a general guide, here's what it would be sensible to pay for three different screen sizes: